|Credit: ULKASTUDIO | Shutterstock|

 Risks of eating asparagus

-It is possible to have an asparagus allergy, in which case you should not eat it.
+It is also possible to have an asparagus allergy, in which case you should not eat it, she said.
 People who are allergic to other members of the lily family, such as onions, garlic, and chives, are more likely to be allergic to asparagus.
 Symptoms include a runny nose, hives, trouble breathing, and puffiness or swelling around the mouth and lips.

 Why does asparagus make urine smell?